-The Chicago Injury Lawyers at Horwitz, Horwitz & Associates understand all too well the challenges faced by the injured and/or their families, and have a long-standing record of successfully prosecuting such cases, including the highest jury award in Illinois history for a brain injury.
+The Chicago Injury Lawyers at Horwitz, Horwitz & Associates understand all too well the challenges faced by the injured and/or their families, and have a long-standing record of successfully prosecuting such cases, including what was the highest jury award in Illinois history for a brain injury.

 Recovery (settlement or trial judgment) may include compensation for medical bills, loss of wages from time off work, ongoing physical therapy or reconstructive surgery, pain and suffering, permanent disabilities, or wrongful death.

 The massive force trauma of a moving vehicle, regardless of speed, is no match for the human body, thus serious injuries are common and can include:

 - Leg or arm fractures